piyushsoni/Block-Adblocker-blocker/README.md

 - If you don't have it already, install the popular Firefox extension [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), and restart browser.
 - Install the script by clicking the hositng website's Install button or this link : [Block-Adblocker-blocker](https://github.com/piyushsoni/Block-Adblocker-blocker/raw/master/Block-Adblocker-blocker.user.js)
 - Without a browser restart needed, you should be able to read the news on all of the currently supported websites (a page refresh might be required if already open)

+##Can you add <xyz> site?
+Yes, I can definitely try.
+Just create an issue [here](https://github.com/piyushsoni/Block-Adblocker-blocker/issues) on github, and I will see if I can.